Kmmadu/Kmmadu/README.md

 ### 🔍 Network Monitoring Tool *(In Progress)*
 - Built a Python-based monitoring system to track device availability and latency
 - Designed to simulate real-world NOC monitoring workflows
-- Future improvements: alerting system, packet loss tracking, smarter health checks
+- Planned improvements: alerting system, packet loss tracking, smarter health checks

+---

+### 🌐 U-ITE Platform
+- Built a platform focused on solving real user problems through simple and accessible technology
+- Designed with usability and real-world application in mind
+- Demonstrates ability to take a product from idea → implementation

 ---